What is our practice?

-Mindfulness is the practice of opening to and accepting life just as it is, whether we are practicing sitting meditation or cooking dinner.
+Mindfulness is the practice of opening to and understanding the moment just as it is, whether we are practicing sitting meditation, cooking dinner, or advocating for justice.
 To begin we make the necessary effort to calm the mind and heart.
-Without this first step our intention to be present is often overwhelmed by our habits of struggling with the conditions of the moment.
-Instead of struggling, we practice relaxing into the open space of loving awareness.
-From this perspective we can begin to open to these habits of the mind and heart and see more clearly the nature of experience.
-This simple clear seeing is at the heart of mindfulness practice.
+Without this first step, our intention to be present is often overwhelmed by the mind’s habits to struggle with conditions.
+Instead of struggling, we practice trusting the mind’s capacity to be relaxed, clear, intimate, and willing to feel how it is in the moment.
+This simple, clear knowing is at the heart of mindfulness practice.

 Nothing what-so-ever is to be clung to as I or mine.
 To have heard this phrase is to have heard all the teachings, to have practiced this is to have practiced all the teachings, and to have understood this is to have understood all that needs to be understood.